EUFAR/egads-gui/README.md

 Version:
 -------

-EGADS GUI Lineage 0.10.0 (Python 3).
+EGADS Lineage GUI 0.11.0 (Python 3).

 Developments:
 -------------

-As the EUFAR project ended the 31st of January 2018, developments involving EGADS GUI are now done in a new branch and the current version of EGADS GUI is called EGADS GUI Lineage.
+As the EUFAR project ended the 31st of January 2018, developments involving EGADS GUI are now done in a new branch and the current version of EGADS GUI is called EGADS Lineage GUI.
 It is developed and maintained by Olivier Henry and is not developed under the scope of EUFAR.
 Merging of the Master and Lineage branch can happen in the next EUFAR project.

 Project Overview: